tsathoqqua/limadocs/docs/source/basic_lpc/lpc_functions.rst

     3. The call

-Function declarations generally appear at the top of the file before any defintions, although the requirement is that the declaration must appear before the function definition and before the definition of any function which calls it.
+Function declarations generally appear at the top of the file before any definitions, although the requirement is that the declaration must appear before the function definition and before the definition of any function which calls it.